 Refinance ASAP and Pay Off Quickly!

-An anonymous attending finished residency in 2014 and applied to SoFI and DRB a few months later.
-She notes a better customer service experience with SoFi, but went with DRB because of slightly better rates.
-She chose a 5 year fixed loan at 4.3% and paid off over the next 2.5 years.
+An anonymous attending finished residency and applied to Sofi and Laurel Road a few months later.
+She notes a better customer service experience with SoFi, but went with Laurel Road because of slightly better rates.
+She chose a 5-year fixed loan at 4.3% and paid it off over the next 2.5 years.
 Her advice?
 “Refinance ASAP!
 It wasn't that hard and so worth it.”

 “Finance Spouses” Are a Doc's Best Friend Getting Loans Refinanced and Paid Off Fast

-This one also came from the wife of a physician who graduated in 2017.
-They refinanced a couple of months later after applying with Laurel Road, SoFi, and CommonBond on the recommendation of their advisor.
+This one also came from the wife of a physician.
+They refinanced after applying with Laurel Road, SoFi, and CommonBond on the recommendation of their advisor.
 They went with CommonBond because they offered the lowest rate.
-They chose a 20 year fixed loan because they also had 19% credit card debt.
+They chose a 20-year fixed loan because they also had 19% credit card debt.
 She notes that “I wish we had known about the recommendations tab on the WCI webpage and received a credit to apply to loans.”

 Shop Around to Get the Best Rate (Companies Will Fight Over You!)